ART

 Rachel Opinsky, an Arizona native moved to Oracle with her husband Michael in 2005 after retiring from the teaching profession in Tempe.

-Holding a Masters of Elementary Education degree and undergraduate degree in Early Childhood Education, she taught both preschool and elementary education.
+Holding a Master of Elementary Education degree and an undergraduate degree in Early Childhood Education, she taught both preschool and elementary education.
 She also mentored and taught College of Education undergraduate students.

-Rachel is an active member of two auxiliary boards with the Oracle Fire Department.
+Rachel is an active member of two auxiliary boards with the Oracle Fire District.
 She is a CERT (Community Emergency Response Team) member and Co-chairs the Oracle Firewise Board.
-She is also a member of the Pinal County Triad Group on Senior Citizens and the Disabled.

 A former and founding Oracle Piano Society board member, Rachel has played an integral role in the organization since its inception.